 While some people are able to manage how much or how often they drink, others reach a point where they’re unable to consume alcohol.
 Alcoholism is apparent when an individual is unable to go about their day or enjoy anything without an alcoholic beverage.
 They may constantly worry about where and when they’ll get their next drink.
-Like any other addiction, an addiction to alcohol can quickly spiral out of control and disrupt a person’s life.
-A person’s job, relationships, and health may suffer as a result of alcoholism.
+Like any other addiction, an addiction to alcohol can quickly spiral out of control and disrupt a person’s life if they don’t get help.
+Fortunately, our Clearbrook Massachusetts alcohol rehab can help.

 - Yellowing eyes

 - Neglecting responsibilities at work, school, or home

 - Drinking for most of the day

 Making excuses or deviating from any conversation regarding their drinking habits is also a common sign of alcoholism.
 Drinking alone or in isolation is also a common sign of a drinking problem.
 If a loved one is displaying these signs of alcoholism, then it may be time for them to undergo treatment at our Massachusetts alcohol rehab.

 How Long Is Alcohol Rehab?

 The duration of alcohol addiction treatment varies depending on the level of care the individual is on.
 At our facility, our main level of addiction treatment is residential or inpatient.
 In this program, clients live at the facility while they undergo detox and individual and group therapy sessions.